salemove/onsite-bot-app/README.md

 Onsite chat bot that can seamlessly switch to an Engagement with an Operator in case visitor needs more advanced human help.

+# Versions

+There are two versions of the bot:

+1. Echo - just echoes all user messages.
+This is a default version available at `master` branch.
+2. Api.ai - uses api.ai [REST API](https://docs.api.ai/docs/reference) for bot replies.
+Checkout `integrate-api-ai` branch for this version.
+Register and get your access key at https://api.ai to be able to have a more complex integration with this service.

 ## Starting for local development

 `> npm install`